 Since the beginning of 2009 Vienna has its first humanoid robot soccer team called the Austrian-Kangaroos.
-The team composed of researchers is supported by the Automation and Control Institute (ACIN) and the Institute of Computer Languages Compilers and Languages Group (COMPLANG) from the Vienna University of Technology, as well as from the Institute of Computer Science from the University of Applied Sciences Technikum Wien.
+The team composed of researchers is supported by the Automation and Control Institute (ACIN) and the Institute of Computer Languages Compilers and Languages Group (COMPLANG) from the TU Wien, as well as from the Institute of Computer Science from the University of Applied Sciences Technikum Wien.
 The team develops under the supervision of Markus Bader, Dietmar Schreiner und Alexander Hofmann new algorithms for the robotic, computer vision and artificial intelligence domain.

 Markus Bader – bader(at)acin.tuwien.ac.at

 More information and videos can be found on www.austrian-kangaroos.com.